-This year's breakout CPAC 'star' is a Democratic socialist
+This year's breakout CPAC 'star' is a democratic socialist

 CPAC attendee Bobby Walker agreed.
 "I think it's just a lot of crazy nonsense.
 I think she just kind of put it out there because it's just something to put out there," he said.

 Some said Ocasio-Cortez was getting too much credit.
 Much of her agenda has "been around before her, it'll been around after her.
-I don't know why she's getting the total credit of it," said Vincent Mastantuno, a senior at Suffolk University.
+I don't know why she's getting the total credit of it," said Vincent Mastantuno, a senior at Suffolk University in Massachusetts.
 "If anything, it's Jill Stein's movement."